How to Organise An ‘Invite a Friend to Church’ Sunday

 • Make sure your welcoming team have a clear process of getting visitor contact information.

-• Have your Visitor Welcome Packs on hand.
+• Have your visitor welcome packs on hand.

 Small churches have a great advantage when it comes to welcoming people – the key is to major on your strengths.